gabrielm2q/gabrielm2q/README.md

 - I :heart: to code and learn new things :octocat:
 - Nowadays, I'm focusing on **learning** new technologies and development methods (and many other things meanwhile)
 - I'm also a **computer technician** :desktop_computer:
-- I'm currently learning software development with TypeScript and Postgres and Web Scraping with Python and Selenium
+- I'm currently learning software development with TypeScript (and Postgres)
 - Fun fact: I :heart: Stephen Hawking's books

 # How to contact me?